Skip to content

 *Nearly all virtual phone numbers share this problem.
 For safety reasons, companies like Facebook, Instagram, and Google rarely let you authenticate accounts through a virtual phone number.

-OpenPhone is a modern business phone service designed to scale with you as your company grows.
+OpenPhone is a modern business phone service designed to scale as your company grows.
 All you need is an internet connection to start taking calls from your computer, smartphone, or tablet.

-With OpenPhone, you can get as many Canadian numbers as you want on our Starter plan ($15 per user per month).
+With OpenPhone, you can get as many Canadian numbers as you want on our Starter plan ($15 USD per user per month).
 Then, just add more phone numbers as your team expands.
-Each user on your plan comes with one free Canadian, US, or North American toll-free number.
-Any additional numbers with OpenPhone are $5 per number per month.
+Each user on your plan comes with one free North American, Canadian, or US toll-free number.
+Any additional numbers with OpenPhone cost $5 USD per number per month.

-Every OpenPhone plan comes with free calling and texting to Canada and the US.
+Every OpenPhone plan comes with unlimited calling and texting to Canada and the US.
 You can assign team members to their own number or work together from a shared number.
 With shared numbers, every member of your team can review the same inbox, see the same contacts, and split responsibility for incoming calls.
-Plus, you can collaborate with team members using internal threads and mentions, which makes it easier to delegate tasks and follow up with customers.
+You can also collaborate with team members using internal threads and mentions, making it easier to delegate tasks and follow up with customers.

 OpenPhone can help you save time while texting and personalize your touchpoints with customers.
 For example:

-• Scheduled text messages help you hit send at the best possible time, regardless of your customer’s time zone.
-This means contacts won’t get texts in the middle of the night, and you don’t have to stay up until 11 PM to manually press send.
+• Scheduled text messages help you send at the best possible time based on your customer’s time zone.
+This means your US contacts won’t get texts in the middle of the night (and you won’t have to stay up until 11 PM to manually press send).

-• Speaking of not having to stay glued to your phone, tools like auto-replies instantly connect with customers while you’re off the clock or away from your desk.
-Every missed call and voicemail triggers an automatic message with a short text letting customers know you got their message.
-You don’t have to end calls early just to pick up another or stay attached to your phone all day.
+• Speaking of not having to stay glued to your phone, tools like auto-replies instantly connect with customers while you’re off the clock.
+Every missed call on your US or Canadian number triggers an automatic message with a short text letting customers know you got their message.

-• If you spend a lot of time answering similar messages, you can create message templates with snippets and save them for future responses.
-It’s easy to personalize canned responses on the fly and save yourself the trouble of typing the same thing a dozen times.
+• If you spend a lot of time answering similar messages, you can create message templates with snippets and save them for future responses (such as ‘Thanks for reaching out to our Canadian text hotline’).
+It’s easy to personalize canned responses and save yourself the trouble of typing the same thing a dozen times.

 • If you want to follow up faster with customers, you can use AI call summaries and transcripts on our Business plan ($23 per user per month).
 You can instantly get transcripts of past interactions, then use a list of potential follow-ups to share with your team.